I am embracing figs in the way figs should be embraced. As part of the mother of all comfort food, the roast chicken.

 Marcella Hazan says in her book, Essentials of Classical Italian Cooking, that this lemon chicken recipe is something so special that men propose upon eating it.
 I agree that it’s a special dish, but I’m willing to bet that Roast Chicken with Figs is as equally seductive.

 After a few months of courtship, show the man you can cook.
 Nothing is sexier than a roast chicken and a homemade apple pie.
 Sure, honey, he loves you for your brains, and your looks, but if you want to seal the deal by Christmas, start cooking, but don’t let it look like diet food.
+Just make big fat healthy food like this roasted chicken.

 This is perfect because you stay in your calorie range and he fills up.
 Top it off with a vanilla ice cream over some kind of pie and this man won’t know what hit him.
 In today’s world men can easily find the sweet stuff, if you know what I’m talking about, but a girl who can cook better than mama is quite intoxicating.